mipear/KPArt/README.md

 Due to the purpose of Kevin Pearse Art being to showcase and promote the artist's work, colour has been particularly paid attention to.
 It was important to the artist that the presentation of colours was simplistic in order to emphasise the artwork itself.
 At the same time, it was significant for the colours to feel cohesive to the artist's work.
 To meet these needs, the website has used a palette of colours only from the hero image of the page.
 This was done using the website [Coolors.co's](https://coolors.co/image-picker) feature as seen below:
-![Hero Image Colour Palette](docs/readmeimages/colours.png) As so much of Kevin Pearse's artwork featuring nature and, more specifically, the sea, two shades of blue has primarily been used within text.
+![Hero Image Colour Palette](docs/readmeimages/colours.png) As so much of Kevin Pearse's artwork featuring nature and, more specifically, the sea, two shades of blue - #0590AEff and #2A4D76ff - and one shade of grey - #6C8989ff - has been used within the text.
 This use of colour encourages the user's association between the website and nature, nature and art, and is representative of the artist who says in the About Me that he paints plein air.
+The off-white colour - #F8F6F0ff - is the lightest part of the hero image and is used as a background colour for the entire site.
+This simplicity was of importance to this site as the attention should remain on the art itself, without distractions.
+Overall, the palette emphasises the integrity of the website in promoting the artist and his art through creating a cohesive space that is easy to navigate and is representative of the artist.

 ## Features Left to Implement